Newtonmore Camanachd Club: 2010s revival

 The Premiership title was clinched in 2013 with relative ease, but hopes of a Grand Slam were dashed by a MacTavish semi-final defeat to Glenurquhart and a disastrous MacAulay Cup final defeat to Kyles Athletic.
 Newtonmore did clinch the double with revenge over Kyles in the Camanachd Cup final, their second title in three years.
 This victory was notable as Newtonmore were only the second team, and the first since Furnace in 1929 to go through the competition without conceding a goal.
+Newtonmore went on to lift the league title for 7 years in a row, as well as the Camanachd Cup every year between 2016-19.
+The 2019 final is notable for being the only Camanachd Cup final to have ever been called off, with torrential rain forcing the match to be replayed the following week, where a 5-1 win secured four in a row.